Frank Zappa's musical language

 2. Love of my life

-Zappa first recorded "Love of my life" as a single in 1963.
-It's included as a bonus in the "Greasy love songs" CD by the ZFT.
+Zappa first recorded "Love of my life" at Cucamonga, where it got released as a single in 1963.
+It's also included as a bonus in the "Greasy love songs" CD by the ZFT.
+See the Cucamonga section from this study for a description.
 "Cruising with Ruben and the Jets" contains the easy doo-wop version of this song.
-The opening of the later "Tinsel town rebellion" version of "Love of my life" is included in the Cucamonga section of this study.
-This time it's mainstream pop with much more parts and details added to it.
-Charming is also the Mud club version from "YCDTOSA Vol. IV".
-See the Cucumonga section from this study for descriptions.
+The opening of the later "Tinsel town rebellion" version of "Love of my life" is included in the corresponding section of this study.
+At that time it became mainstream pop with much more parts and details added to it.
+Charming is also the Mudd Club version from "YCDTOSA Vol. IV".

 3. How could I be such a fool (1968)